 Figure 2: Illustration of the three pillars of high contrast imaging.
-Left: raw on-sky J-band PSF of SPHERE with IRDIS (non-coronagraphic image), showing the diffraction pattern resulting from the almost perfect correction provided by the extreme AO system up to 20 cycles per aperture, and so 20 λ /D in the image (this figure is the number of actuator on the deformable mirror on a side divided by 2).
+Left: raw on-sky J-band PSF of SPHERE with IRDIS, showing the diffraction pattern resulting from the almost perfect correction provided by the extreme AO system up to 20 cycles per aperture, and so 20 λ /D in the image (this figure is the number of actuator on the deformable mirror on a side divided by 2).
 Middle: raw on-sky J-band coronagraphic image of lota Sgr, illustrating the efficient removal of diffraction rings and pinned speckles by the coronagraph.
 Note the very visible AO correction radius.
 Outside the correction radius (r > 20 λ /D), the brighter halo results from the uncorrected wings of the seeing halo.
-Right: result of angular differential imaging (ADI) strategy, and post-processing using principal component analysis, cleaning the remaining speckles in the field after extreme AO and coronagraphy, revealing a faint (contrast 8.5mag) off-axis companion.
+Right: result of angular differential imaging (ADI) strategy, and post-processing using principal component analysis, cleaning the remaining speckles in the field after extreme AO and coronagraphy, revealing a faint off-axis companion.

 Stars are often unpolarized, whereas circumstellar environments and planets may be highly polarized.
-This feature is used to increase the image contrast and is called differential polarimetric imaging (DPI).
-DPI is used in ZIMPOL polarimetric imaging and in IRDIS DPI (offered in open time from ESO Period 96 onwards).
+This feature is used to increase the image contrast and is called differential polarization imaging (DPI).
+DPI is used in ZIMPOL polarimetric imaging and in IRDIS DPI (offered in open time from P96).

-2.6 Science case examples
+1.6 Science case examples